mParticle/docs/src/pages/guides/idsync/use-cases/index.md

 ## Privacy Compliance

 The ability to provide evidence that demonstrates that your organization is in regulatory compliance is important to every Chief Privacy Officer and corporate information security executive.
-GDPR and CCPA consent management and traceability are core to mParticle's user profile data policies.
+GDPR and CCPA data privacy controls and traceability are core to mParticle's user profile data policies.
 In addition, the IDSync Search capability can verify that a matching User Profile exists.
 It can also be used after a GDPR or CCPA User Profile Delete Request has been processed, to validate that the process has completed successfully and thereby validate compliance.

 ## Mutable Identities